MicroPython on the S1 Module

 help(ADC)

-– S1 module hardware library
+machine – S1 module hardware library

 This class contains everything required to control the S1 Module.